Configuring Remote Python Interpreters

 In this section:

 Before you start working with remote interpreters, make sure that the SSH Remote Run plugin is enabled.
 The plugin is bundled with PyCharm and is activated by default.
-If it is not, enable the plugin as described in Enabling and Disabling Plugins.
+If the plugin is not activated, enable it on the Plugins page of the Settings / Preferences Dialog as described in Enabling and Disabling Plugins.

 Configuring remote Python interpreter